UK lawmakers likely to back a scathing report that slammed Boris Johnson over 'partygate'

 UK lawmakers likely to back a scathing report that slammed Boris Johnson over ‘partygate’

-LONDON (AP) — Britain’s House of Commons is likely Monday to endorse a report that found Boris Johnson lied to lawmakers about lockdown-flouting parties in his office, a humiliating censure that would strip the former prime minister of his lifetime access to Parliament.
+LONDON (AP) — Britain’s House of Commons is likely to endorse on Monday a report that found Boris Johnson lied to lawmakers about lockdown-flouting parties in his office, a humiliating censure that would strip the former prime minister of his lifetime access to Parliament.

-Lawmakers will debate a report by the Privileges Committee that found Johnson in contempt of Parliament, and are expected to approve its findings.
-It’s unclear whether there will be a formal vote or whether the report will be approved by acclamation.
+Lawmakers debated the report by the Privileges Committee that found Johnson in contempt of Parliament, and were expected to approve its findings.
+It was unclear whether there would be a formal vote or whether the report would be approved by acclamation.

+House of Commons Leader Penny Mordaunt urged lawmakers to “do what they think is right.”
+Mordaunt, a Conservative like Johnson, said she would vote to endorse the report if it came to a formal vote.

+“This matters because the integrity of our institutions matter.
+The respect and trust afforded to them matters,” she said.
+“This has real world consequences for the accountability of members of Parliament to each other and the members of the public they represent.”

 Johnson responded with fury to the report, branding its conclusions “deranged” and accusing its members of “a protracted political assassination.”

-But only a handful of his staunchest political allies have said they will vote against the committee’s conclusions, and many Conservatives are likely to skip the debate altogether.
-Prime Minister Rishi Sunak, wary of riling Johnson’s remaining supporters, hasn’t said whether he will attend.
+But only a handful of his staunchest political allies said they would vote against the committee’s conclusions, and many lawmakers from the governing Conservative Party were absent from the House of Commons benches as the debate began.
+Prime Minister Rishi Sunak, wary of riling Johnson’s remaining supporters, declined to say whether he would participate in the debate.

 “He’s got a number of commitments,” including a meeting with Sweden’s prime minister, said Max Blain, Sunak’s spokesman.
 “It will depend on how the timings in Parliament play out.”

-Keir Starmer, the leader of the main opposition Labour Party, said that Sunak should “show leadership” and vote, because “we need to know where Rishi Sunak stands on this.”

-Johnson, who turned 59 on Monday, won’t be there.
+Johnson, who turned 59 on Monday, also was not there.
 He stepped down as prime minister in September 2022, but remained a lawmaker until June 9, when he quit after receiving notice of the privileges committee’s findings.

-Monday’s debate is the latest aftershock from the “partygate” scandal over gatherings in the prime minister’s Downing Street headquarters and other government buildings in 2020 and 2021.
+Monday’s debate was the latest aftershock from the “partygate” scandal over gatherings in the prime minister’s Downing Street headquarters and other government buildings in 2020 and 2021.

 The revelation that political staffers held birthday gatherings, garden parties and “wine time Fridays” during the pandemic sparked anger among Britons who had followed rules imposed to curb the spread of the coronavirus, unable to visit friends and family or even say goodbye to dying relatives in hospitals.